Support our sponsor: Tacos El Mariachi Loco

 33. HOME TEAM – The home team is the FIRST team listed.
 In the case of similar color uniforms,

-the home team will change to their alternate jersey.
+the AWAY TEAM will change to their alternate jersey.

 34. DISPUTES – Any disagreement which cannot be resolved by the listed rules will be settled by the

-36. Home team provide game ball and home team required to change jersey in case of conflict
+35. Home team provide game ball and AWAY team required to change jersey in case of conflict

 weather stoppage, and games ending early due to weather.
 If the first half of the game is completed